3.3.6. Wakeup Sources

 compatible = "gpio-keys";

-Setup the interrupt parent and interrupt as MCU_GPIO0,
+Setup the interrupt parent as MCU_GPIO0, then setup the interrupt.

 This indicates that gpio_keys can wake-up the system from Deep Sleep or MCU Only mode.

-The reason we can easily use MCU GPIOs to wakeup the system from deep sleep is because MCU GPIO’s are in a power domain that is never really shut down.
-This means that this domain stays ON even when the SOC is in deep sleep.
+The MCU GPIOs can be used to wakeup the system from Deep Sleep because MCU GPIOs are in a power domain that stays ON even when the SoC is in Deep Sleep.
 Hence, the GPIO controller is able to act as a wakeup source and send a wakeup interrupt to the Device Manager.
-To understand the role of Device Manager please refer to S/W Architecture of System Suspend
+To understand the role of Device Manager, refer to S/W Architecture of System Suspend

 MCU GPIO wakeup can only be tested when k3-am62x-sk-lpm-wkup-sources.dtso overlay is loaded.
-Please refer to How to enable DT overlays for more details.
+Refer to How to enable DT overlays for more details.

 Once the system has entered Deep Sleep or MCU Only mode as shown in the LPM section, wakeup from MCU_SPI0_D1 can be triggered by grounding Pin 4 on J8 MCU Header.

-The main domain is powered-off when the SoC enters low power mode.
-This includes controllers like Main UART, GPIO, I2C, etc. The question then arises how to wakeup the SoC from peripherals connected to these controllers (for example main UART)?
-Here’s where the role of I/O Daisy Chaining comes in.
-At the hardware level, all the pads in an SoC have to be pinmuxed to dedicated controllers like UART or GPIO.
+The system powers off the main domain when the SoC enters a low power mode.
+The main domain includes controllers such as Main UART, GPIO, I2C, etc. I/O daisy chaining is used in order to wakeup the SoC from peripherals that are connected to powered-off controllers.
+At the hardware level, all the pads in an SoC are pinmuxed to dedicated controllers like UART or GPIO.

-For example, If a key press on Main UART (which is used for Linux console logs) were to wakeup the system from Deep Sleep then simply configuring the Main UART controller as a wakeup source wouldn’t suffice.
-This is because the UART controller is powered off and wouldn’t be able to register any key press as such.
-However, at the “pad” level we are still connected, and the pads have a specific way to be configured as wakeup sources.
+For example, to wakeup the system from Deep Sleep via a key press on Main UART (used for Linux console logs), then simply configuring the Main UART controller as a wakeup source wouldn’t work.
+This is because the UART controller is powered off and wouldn’t be able to register any key press as a wakeup event.
+However, the UART is still connected at the “pad” level and the pads can be configured as wakeup sources by setting a specific bit in the pad register.

 Note